DivyaRamayana/SecurityAutomation/README.md

-Get UserExpiry date from Active Directory based on the Date provided
+Get User Termination from Active Directory for the range of Dates provided Output the result in XML structure